Black Spot (TV series)

 Black Spot (Zone Blanche) is a French-Belgian television supernatural thriller that premiered on France 2 on 10 April 2017, following its debut in February at the 2017 Festival des créations télévisuelles de Luchon.
 Created by Mathieu Missoffe via co-production of Ego Productions, Be-Films, and RTBF, the series stars Suliane Brahim, Hubert Delattre, and Laurent Capelluto.

 In November 2017, Amazon Prime acquired the rights to stream Season 1 globally outside of Denmark, Belgium, the Netherlands and Luxembourg — a first for any French series.
-A second season was commissioned by France 2 and was released globally on Netflix on June 14, 2019.
+A second season was commissioned by France 2 and aired in February 2021.
+It was released internationally by Netflix on 14 June that year.

 Plot

 Police-Major Laurène Weiss is the head of the Gendarmerie (police) of her hometown of Villefranche, a small, isolated, fictional town surrounded by a 50000 acre forest in the mountains.
 Prosecutor Franck Siriani arrives to learn why the town's murder rate is six times the national average; he also has an interest in investigating the major's clouded past.
 The forest is a strange and exceptionally dangerous place, in which many of the murders take place.